Home » How to Handle Ransom Emails and Being “Pwnd”

-Technology is frustrating and sometimes downright scary!
-Even for those of us who have been using it for decades.
+Technology can be frustrating and sometimes downright scary, even for those who have been using it for decades.
+That is why knowing and implementing the proper security protocols is essential.

-Unfortunately, when faced with techie issues that many users do not understand, they either believe the farce and overreact or choose to trivialize critical issues.
+Unfortunately, when faced with techie issues that many users do not understand, they either believe the farce and overreact or choose to trivialize the critical problems.
 I see it every day.
+So, let’s get you all the info you need.

 Have you been pwnd?

-Based on my credit reporting, I know that my primary email address has been in 23 data breaches.
+Based on my credit reporting service, I know that my primary email address has been in 23 data breaches.
 23!
-I’m not as concerned as most would be as I am only online for business and make a point of not cross-pollinating logins between business and personal stuff.
+I’m not as concerned as most would be, as I am only online for business and do not cross-pollinate logins between business and personal stuff.

-Some of these emails will state they’ve also hacked your webcam and that they have recorded that you’ve been to adult websites along with some of your scurrilous activities.
-This is where installing security software on your devices is a must.
+Some of these emails will state they’ve also hacked your webcam and that they have recorded that you’ve been to adult websites along with some other scurrilous activities.
+Don’t take the bait.
+(This is where installing security software on your devices is a must.)

 Most Are Just Hoaxsters